| extGCD {numbers} | R Documentation |

 The extended Euclidean algorithm not only computes the greatest common

-, but also two numbers n
+divisor d of a and b, but also two numbers n and

 This algorithm provides an easy approach to computing the modular inverse.